sergiotaborda/lense-lang/docs/content/numbers.md

 	var Natural error = byte; // illegal.
 Byte is not assignable to Natural.
 ~~~~

 ``Int16`` , ``Int32`` and ``Int64`` also implement ``Binary`` corresponding to a fixed length sequence of 16, 32 and 64 bits respectively.
-Because this values have a signed
-numeric value one of the bits (the left most bit) is reserved to determine the sign.
-The rest of the bits represent the value if the value is positive (left most bit is zero),
-else represent the Two Complement representation of the (then negative) value.
+Because this values have a signed numeric value, one of the bits is reserved to determine the sign.
+The rest of the bits represent the value if the value is positive, else represent the Two Complement representation of the (then negative) value.

 ### Literal Representation